 Just remember ...

-It will sell, you just have to be prepared for a lower price than you first expected.
+It will sell, you just have to be prepared for either a longer wait, or a lower price, than you first expected.